lexibank/tlopo/out/vol1/chapter4.md

 ### 5.2.
 Clothing

 Over the region as a whole there is enormous variation in the degree and nature of body covering in these areas.
-[Chowning](../references.md#source-Chowning1991) ([1991](../references.md#source-Chowning1991): 46) points out that "although ornaments were worn everywhere, clothes were not; for example, in parts of the Bismarck Archipelago both sexes wore nothing.
+[Chowning](../sources/Chowning1991) ([1991](../sources/Chowning1991): 46) points out that "although ornaments were worn everywhere, clothes were not; for example, in parts of the Bismarck Archipelago both sexes wore nothing.
 In others, as Nakanai and part of Kove, only women wore clothing."
 Where clothing was worn, bark-cloth was undoubtedly the most substantial wearable material.
 Leaves, and to a lesser extent, grass, were used to fashion skirts, aprons and G-strings.

+<a id="s-5-2-1"></a>

-4.5.2.
-1 Loincloth
+### 5.2.1 Loincloth

 The following reconstruction of POc _&ast;malo_ is soundly based, although there is doubt as to whether the term can be traced back to an earlier stage.
-[Blust](../references.md#source-Blust1970) ([1970](../references.md#source-Blust1970): 133) proposes PMP _&ast;maru_ 'loincloth', but notes the difficulty of reconciling the PMP form with the POc, with the latter having unexplained _&ast;0_ for expected _&ast;u_ and _&ast;l_ for expected _&ast;r_.
+[Blust](../sources/Blust1970) ([1970](../sources/Blust1970): 133) proposes PMP _&ast;maru_ 'loincloth', but notes the difficulty of reconciling the PMP form with the POc, with the latter having unexplained _&ast;0_ for expected _&ast;u_ and _&ast;l_ for expected _&ast;r_.
 There can be little doubt that the POc term referred to bark-cloth and a garment made from that material.

 <table id="1-4-5-2-98-POc-malo-a">
 <tr>